Jhon112/printf/README.md

 ## Description

 Our own version of C printf() function from stdio library.
-Our function _printf() replicate t\
-he process the original printf function does, it takes a string as a first arg and makes use \
-of variadic functions to take multiple args.
-This project is part of the curriculum for Holbe\
+Our function _printf() replicate the process the original printf function does, it takes a string as a first arg and makes use of variadic functions to take multiple args.
+This project is part of the curriculum for Holberton School.
-rton School.

 ## Usage